xdevplatform/tweet_parser/README.md

 In general, prefer that the `get_<property>` work on a simple Tweet dictionary as well as a Tweet object (this makes unit testing easier).
 This means that you might use `is_original_format(tweet)` rather than `tweet.is_original_format` to check format inside of a getter.
-In situations where it doesn't make sense to _not_ use `Tweet` properties inside of a getter, it's okay to use them.

 Adding unit tests for your getter in the docstrings in the "Example" section is helpful.
 See existing getters for examples.